Conservation is an important part of our work

 * We support members in developing their own conservation and restocking projects

-In 2018, we will open our Corrin Nature Reserve to the public as a local amenity but also as a place where people can learn about our native species, and the work of the Rathcormac Game and Wildlife Club.
+On 14 September 2019, we officially opened our Corrin Nature Reserve to the public as a local amenity and also as a place where people can learn about our native species, and the work of the Rathcormac Game and Wildlife Club.

-The members of the Rathcormac Game and Wildlife Club, are part of a gun club that has a strong sense of responsibility towards the community and to their environment.
+The members of the Rathcormac Game and Wildlife Club, are part of a gun club that has a strong sense of responsibility towards the community and to the environment.

-The making of a duck nesting basket.
+The making of the 2 duck nesting baskets.
 Stainless steel frame sponsored by Mitchelstown and District Gun Club.
 Hay rolled into a swiss roll between chicken wire and attached to the frame which is positioned in middle of our pond where rats, mink and foxes can’t access it.
+These baskets host many clutches of ducks every year.

 Our Grey Partrdge re-introduction project is slowly taking shape but we have a long way to go yet.
 Cork and hen.
 (Left).
 One clutch of 12 chicks just hatched by a foster bantam hen (centre).
 The newly hatched chicks foraging for insects already.
 (Right).